lifting-bits/fennec/README.md

 First, clone this repository using `git clone [INSERT LINK]` and navigate into the directory.

-##### LLVM Setup
-You will need a copy of LLVM 4.0.1.
-Then, you must register the pass that will replace a function.

-To do this, run `./llvm-setup.sh`.
-This step might take some time.

 ##### McSema Setup
 You will need a working copy of McSema and Remill - specifically, version 2.0.0.
 Build instructions can be found at https://github.com/trailofbits/mcsema/tree/v2.0.0.
 This requires a copy of IDA Pro.
 Ensure that `clang` executables are in the `remill-build` directory.

+##### LLVM Setup
+You will need a copy of LLVM 4.0.1.
+Then, you must register the pass that will replace a function.

+To do this, run `bash llvm-setup.sh`.
+This step might take some time.

 ##### Binary Setup